argp/iBoot64helper/README.md

 This aims to become an IDAPython utility to help with iBoot and SecureROM reverse engineering.
-Currently it a) locates the image's proper loading address, b) rebases the image, c) identifies ARM64 functions based on a common function prologue, and
+Currently it a) locates the image's proper loading address, b) rebases the image, c) identifies functions based on common AArch64 function prologues, and
 d) finds and renames some interesting functions.

 As you can see in the screenshot below, 1920 functions